Ohalo-Ltd/ohalo-playbooks/purview-stream-endpoint/README.md

 # Purview Stream Endpoint

-Synchronizes Data X-Ray (DXR) tags and datasources into Microsoft Purview Data Map.
-It creates/updates custom Purview entities, organizes them into Collections under a Domain, and links datasources to the tags that reference them.
+Synchronizes Data X-Ray (DXR) classifications (labels) and datasources into Microsoft Purview Data Map using the new vbeta APIs.
+It creates/updates custom Purview entities, organizes them into Collections under a Domain, and links datasources to the labels that have hits in them.
 Can run once (for CI) or as a polling service.

 ## What It Does
-- Maps DXR tags to custom Purview entities (`unstructured_dataset`).
+- Maps DXR classifications (labels) to custom Purview entities (`unstructured_dataset`).
-- Maps DXR datasources to custom Purview entities (`unstructured_datasource`).
+- Maps DXR datasources (from files hits) to custom Purview entities (`unstructured_datasource`).
 - Ensures custom Atlas typedefs and a relationship exist.
 - Ensures a Domain exists and creates Collections: one parent (domain) and children per datasource.
-- Moves upserted entities into the correct Collections and creates datasource→tag relationships.
+- Writes label entities to a single “Unstructured Datasets” collection and creates datasource→label relationships.
 - Optional pruning of stale tag entities when `SYNC_DELETE` is enabled.

 ## Prerequisites